rwg1234/sticks/README.md

 ## Compatibility

-Works on PC/phones/iPad with Windows/ios/MacOS with Google Chrome/Firefox/Microsoft Edge
+Works with Google Chrome/Mozilla Firefox/Microsoft Edge.

-BUT may not work with apple Safari or Samsung Browser.
+But may not work with Samsung's browser, or with Mac OS Safari (although it does appear to work on iOS Safari).

 ## Deployment